ankit7540/IntensityCalbr/PythonModule/determine_C0_C1_correction/README.md

 The module `gen_correction.py` allows one to generate the correction (C<sub>0</sub>/C<sub>1</sub>) using the function `gen_C0_C1`.

+Here, the C<sub>0</sub> correction is obtained from the wavenumber axis supplied by the user.
+The C<sub>1</sub> correction is determined from a broadband white light spectrum, which is assumed to be a Black-Body emitter (standard tungsten lamps work well for this purpose).

 ---

 For a similar program written in IgorPro see [gen_correction.ipf](https://github.com/ankit7540/RamanSpec_BasicOperations/blob/master/intensity_corr/) in my other repository.